-As the two progress, and make their way through the gardens and pass the castle walls, an aristocratic vampire materializes to deliver a warning message to Carrie and Reinhardt that all those who oppose the Dark Lord will parish.
-Regardless of the creatures threats, the duo proceed on.
-The players soon come across a mansion where they meet Charles Vincent, an older vampire hunter who has also set sail to destroy the lord of darkness.
+As the two progress, and make their way through the gardens and pass the castle walls, an aristocratic vampire materializes to deliver a warning message to Carrie and Reinhardt that all those who oppose the Dark Lord will perish.
+Disregarding the creature's threats, the duo proceed on.
+The player character soon comes across a mansion where they meet Charles Vincent, an older vampire hunter who has also made the journey to destroy the Lord of Darkness.
 Carrie and Reinhardt also stumble into Rosa, a young girl that is also a vampire.
-After meeting either of these characters, players discover the route to Dracula's castle, but they must first go through the terrace, a maze, and then the underground area and catacombs to reach the castle itself.
-Players meet the game's item seller, and everyone's favorite demon merchant, Renon.
-Renon is used to buy recovery items, more sub weapons and also gives info, since he's on nobody's side, but money.
+After meeting these characters, the player discovers the route to Dracula's castle, but they must first go through the terrace, a maze, and then the underground area and catacombs to reach the castle itself.
+Players meet the game's item seller and everyone's favorite demon merchant, Renon.
+Renon is needed to buy recovery items, more sub weapons and also gives info, since he's not on Dracula's side and only cares about money.
 As the young hunters make way into the garden maze, they are met by a Frankenstein look-a-like wielding a chainsaw, who is also chasing a little kid.
-This is one of the game's many boss encounters and set's up a sub character, Malus.
+This is one of the game's many boss encounters and sets up a sub character, Malus.
 The heroes proceed underground and beyond, and this is when Count Dracula begins to feel the pressure.
-He's sends his main generals or servants Actrise and Death, to stop the pair once and for all.
+He sends his main generals or servants, Actrise and Death, to stop the pair once and for all.
 Carrie Fernandez is pitted against one of her only known family members, who is under the control of the generals of darkness.
 Reinhardt Schneider is put against his love interest Rosa, who he beats, but does not kill.

-After the heroes best these lines of defense, they find themselves asending the Clock tower that will lead them to The castle keep.
+After the heroes best these last lines of defense, they find themselves ascending the clock tower that will lead them to the castle keep.
 There, Actrise will be awaiting as well as the one and only Death.
-After these titans are vanquished, players have arrived at the castle keep and set foot in Count Draculas door step.
+After these bosses are vanquished, the player character arrives at the castle keep and set foot in Count Dracula's door step.
 Once players have penetrated Castlevania, the heroes battle any number of people depending on several factors.
-If you took sixteen or more in game days, you receive the bad ending in which Charles Vincent has already arrived and been beaten.
-You must then fight Vincent, not matter what.
-You discover that it was not the aristocratic vampire that was Dracula, but rather the boy Malus, however, in the bad ending, the heroes are unaware of this and therefore are damned.
-In Reinhardt Schnieder's ending, he's thinks by killing Vincent and the aristocratic vampire, that he's killed Count Dracula, still unaware that Malus is the lord of Darkness.
+If sixteen or more in game days pass, the player receives the bad ending in which Charles Vincent has already arrived and been beaten.
+The player must then fight Vincent, no matter what.
+The player discovers that it was not the aristocratic vampire that was Dracula but rather the boy Malus; however, in the bad ending, the heroes are unaware of this and therefore are damned.
+In Reinhardt Schnieder's ending, he thinks by killing Vincent and the aristocratic vampire, that he's killed Count Dracula, still unaware that Malus is the Lord of Darkness.
 He and Malus ride off into the sunset.
-In carries ending, she is taken by Malus or Count Dracula and forced to marry him and therefore is condemned to a life of agony.
-The Good endings play out if you beat the game in fifteen in game days or less, and they are; The hero reaches the castle before Vincent and defeats the aristocratic Vampire.
+In Carrie's ending, she is taken by Malus or Count Dracula and forced to marry him and therefore is condemned to a life of agony.
+The Good endings play out if the game is beaten in fifteen in-game days or less, and in them the hero reaches the castle before Vincent and defeats the aristocratic Vampire.
 Then, Malus appears as an adult possessed by a demon and attacks.
-You must then defeat him.
-After the battle he returns to the state of a child, but before Carrie or Reinhardt go to rescue him, Vincent arrives and pours Holy water all over him, destroying his incarnate of a child.
-Players must then battle the incarnate of Count Dracula as a dragon named Drago.
-After players defeat the spawn of Count Dracula himself, they will receive the good endings.
-For Carrie's ending she places a necklace on her step-mother's grave and finds inner peace.
-In Reinhardt's ending, Rosa the love of his life, who sacrificed herself for Reinhardt atop the Room of Clocks during the story, is resurrected and is a pure blood human once again.
-The heroes live on, but Dracula's return is ever growing.
+The player must then defeat him.
+After the battle he returns to the state of a child, but before Carrie or Reinhardt go to rescue him, Vincent arrives and pours Holy water all over him, destroying his child incarnation.
+Players must then battle the new incarnate of Count Dracula as a dragon named Drago.
+After the player defeats this dragon, they will receive the good ending for that character.
+For Carrie's ending she places a necklace on her stepmother's grave and finds inner peace.
+In Reinhardt's ending, the love of his life Rosa, who sacrificed herself for Reinhardt atop the Room of Clocks during the story, is resurrected and is a pure blood human once again.
+The heroes live on, but Dracula's eventual return is ensured.

 Upon finishing the game, players unlocked costumes for both characters that were old outfits from past games in the series.